zhang-fengdi/zhang-fengdi.github.io/ControlGS/README.md

 # ControlGS Project Page

-This repository contains the source code for the [ControlGS project website](https://zhang-fengdi.github.io/ControlGS/), which presents the method **ControlGS: Consistent Quantity–Quality Control across Scenes for Deployment-Aware Gaussian Splatting**.
+This repository contains the source code for the [ControlGS project website](https://zhang-fengdi.github.io/ControlGS/).

 The website is based on the [Nerfies project page](https://nerfies.github.io), and reuses their open-source HTML/CSS/JS template.